jpg-store/contract-v2/README.md

+# jpg.store Bulk Purchase Contract

+## Assets

+The Plutus Core and script addresses for testnet and mainnet are checked in the `assets` folder.

+- `assets/swap.plutus`
+- `assets/testnet/swap.addr`
+- `assets/mainnet/swap.addr`

+## Specification

 Multiple sellers can list one or more assets in a lock transaction.

 A buyer can buy one or more asset bundles from multiple buyers.